Why Choose Cedars-Sinai Marina del Rey Hospital for Epidermal Cysts Treatment?

-At Marina Del Rey Hospital, our general surgeons are experienced in diagnosing and treating epidermal cysts.
+At Cedars-Sinai Marina del Rey Hospital, our general surgeons are experienced in diagnosing and treating epidermal cysts.
 Our well-trained team of specialists provides patients with advice and guidance to make the best treatment choices.

 Epidermal cysts are the most common type of abnormal cutaneous growth and although they can appear anywhere on the body, the most common areas affected are the scalp, face, neck, and trunk.
 An epidermal cyst is mostly filled with keratin that gets trapped under the skin due to skin trauma, sun exposure, HPV infection, or acne.
 An epidermal cyst is usually tan or yellow in color and its size ranges from a quarter of an inch to 2 inches in diameter.
 These cysts are more frequently found in men than in women and in people between 20 and 30 years old.